-- (A) An accused may not be tried in his absence, unless: - i. the accused has made his initial appearance, has been afforded the right to appear at his own trial, but refuses so to do; or

-- ii. the accused, having made his initial appearance, is at large and refuses to appear in court. - (B) In either case the accused may be represented by counsel of his choice, or as directed by a Judge or Trial Chamber.
+- (A) An accused may not be tried in his absence, unless: - (i) the accused has made his initial appearance, has been afforded the right to appear at his own trial, but refuses so to do; or - (ii) the accused, having made his initial appearance, is at large and refuses to appear in court. - (B) In either case the accused may be represented by counsel of his choice, or as directed by a Judge or Trial Chamber.
 The matter may be permitted to proceed if the Judge or Trial Chamber is satisfied that the accused has, expressly or impliedly, waived his right to be present.

-Rule 61: Initial Appearance of Accused and Plea (amended 1 August 2003)
+Rule 61: Initial Appearance of Accused and Plea (amended 1 August 2003 and 13 May 2006)

-Upon his transfer to the Special Court, the accused shall be brought before the Designated Judge as soon as practicable, and shall be formally charged.
-The Designated Judge shall:
+Upon his transfer to the Special Court, the accused shall be brought before the Designated Judge or a Judge as soon as practicable, and shall be formally charged.
+The Designated Judge or Judge shall:

-- i.
-Satisfy himself that the right of the accused to counsel is respected, and in so doing, shall question the accused with regard to his means and instruct the Registrar to provide legal assistance to the accused as necessary, unless the accused elects to act as his own counsel or refuses representation; - ii.
-Read or have the indictment read to the accused in a language he speaks and understands, and satisfy himself that the accused understands the indictment; - iii.
-Call upon the accused to enter a plea of guilty or not guilty on each count; should the accused fail to do so, enter a plea of not guilty on his behalf; - iv.
-In case of a plea of not guilty, instruct the Registrar to set a date for trial; - v.
-In case of a plea of guilty, shall refer the plea to the Trial Chamber so that it may act in accordance with Rule 62.
+- (i) Satisfy himself that the right of the accused to counsel is respected, and in so doing, shall question the accused with regard to his means and instruct the Registrar to provide legal assistance to the accused as necessary, unless the accused elects to act as his own counsel or refuses representation; - (ii) Read or have the indictment read to the accused in a language he speaks and understands, and satisfy himself that the accused understands the indictment; - (iii) Call upon the accused to enter a plea of guilty or not guilty on each count; should the accused fail to do so, enter a plea of not guilty on his behalf; - (iv) In case of a plea of not guilty, instruct the Registrar to set a date for trial;

+(v) In case of a plea of guilty, shall refer the plea to the Trial Chamber so that it may act in accordance with Rule 62.